wtfbbqhax/DOOM-3-BFG/README.md

    (e.g. /path/to/Doom3BFG/), it's in
 	/your/path/to/Steam/steamapps/common/DOOM 3 BFG Edition/base/

-4. Copy your RBDoom3BFG executable that you created in 5) or 6) and the FFmpeg DLLs to your own Doom 3 BFG directory (/path/to/Doom3BFG).
+4. Copy your OpenTechEngine executable that you created in 5) or 6) and the FFmpeg DLLs to your own OpenTechEngine directory (/path/to/OpenTechEngine/).

    Your own Doom 3 BFG directory now should look like:
 	/path/to/Doom3BFG/
-	 ->	RBDoom3BFG (or RBDoom3BFG.exe on Windows)
+	 ->	OpenTechEngine (or OpenTechEngine.exe on Windows)
 	 -> avcodec-55.dll
 	 -> avdevice-55.dll
 	 -> avfilter-4.dll